Maas & Vennbahn

 Progress is easy on the newly asphalted bike track between Sankt-Vith and Waimes.
 Zoom on towards Belgian-German Ardennes-Eiffel Nature Park.
 Stop off in Montenau (and an Ardennes ham smokery) and in Sourbrodt (former station along the Vennbahn railway) and in Kalterherberg where you will find several possibilities for a tasty lunch.
 Further on, you will leave the Vennbahn to make a detour to Monschau where you will stay the night.
 Quaint and enchanting, this Eifel town boasts lovely half-timbered houses, enticing shops, friendly roadside cafes and good restaurants.

 On your final cycling day, head back from the centre of Monschau to the Vennbahn rail trail.
 A visit to the monumental town of Kornelimünster is a must.
 After a long descent you will reach the town of Aachen, once the centre of Charlemagne’s empir.
+Just a few kilometres further on, you will visit Kerkrade.
 That is where you get on a train to Maastricht; and relax and enjoy while the hills of scenic southern Limburg glide by like a protracted panorama.

 This route leads almost continuously on different cycle paths along the Meuse and further on along the Vennbahn.
 Some stages are hilly, a good basic condition is recommended.